The Hidden Treasure Hunt 2026

 3. How orders are placed

-Wastebuster will place the order on your behalf directly through Currys using the allocated Currys gift card.
+All prize orders will be placed by Wastebuster on your behalf during a Microsoft Teams call using the allocated Currys gift card.

-If you wish to buy an item that costs more than your prize value, you may top up the difference.
-In that case, you’ll be asked to provide valid card payment details over the phone.
-By taking part, you agree that these details will be used solely for completing your order through Currys and you indemnify Wastebuster from any liability related to product choice, payment processing, fulfilment, or delivery, as these are managed directly by Currys.
+If your chosen item costs more than your prize value, you may top up the difference during the call by providing valid card payment details.
+These details will be used solely for completing your order through Currys.
+By taking part, you agree that Wastebuster is not responsible for product choice, payment processing, fulfilment, or delivery, as these are managed directly by Currys.

 4. Fulfilment and confirmation